dabrad26/Calorie-Counter/README.md

 ## Setup

 Create a new file called secrets.plist (use the secrets-example.plist file for reference).
 You must paste your secret in this PLIST file.
 This file is not commited.
+Be sure to go to Build Phases > Copy Bundle Resources and be sure this file shows in this list.
+You can request an API key from https://fdc.nal.usda.gov/api-key-signup.html.

 ## Tech Stack